OfferUp Review: Is It Worth It to Sell Your Stuff?

 2. Be descriptive

-I’ve been on OfferUp enough to know that many sellers don’t take enough photos, so it’s hard to get a full grasp of what the item looks like.
-As a buyer, I would gravitate to a listing with more information about a particular item than one that is completely blank.
+I’ve been on OfferUp enough to know that many sellers don’t take enough photos, so it’s hard to grasp what the item looks like fully.
+As a buyer, I would gravitate to a listing with more information about a particular item than one entirely blank.

 Here are things to think about and include when writing your description.